LaunchCodeEducation/intro-to-programming-csharp/src/chapters/methods/what-is-a-method.rst

 Up until now, you have been able to write programs that function within the Main method using a variety of data types and collection types along with specific collection methods.
 These methods are built into the C# language.
 You call them and they do their task.
-You chain them and they do that task in combination with other methods.
-Think of all the time you saved using the  ``ToUpper`` or ``IndexOf`` methods instead of writing that code yourself *every* time.
-Also, wasn't it nice that you could use ``ToUpper`` or ``IndexOf`` on any string or array you needed?
-Reusability is so nice.
-While you do have to call them in order to work, this allows you to code freely without any fear of rogue ``ToLower`` or ``Sort`` methods altering your code when you aren't looking.
-Methods only work when you call them.

 As we move deeper in the C# language, you will begin to use methods more and more.
-This chapter is designed to introduce you to method signatures, method calls, and overall usage of methods within your code.
-A **method signature** is the structure of the method, including accessability, data type, parameters, and return type if applicable.
-A **method call** is how you call your method based on its signature.
+This chapter is designed to introduce you to
+**method signatures**, **method calls**, and the ability to create your own unique methods.
+A method signature is the structure of the method, including accessability, data type, parameters, and return type if applicable.
+A method call, or invocation, is how you call your method based on its signature.

 A little caveat before we continue.
 Since we have not encountered C# classes at this point, we will be working with **static** methods.
-Static methods are able to ``return`` a **value** or others print directly into the console, but they do not create anything **new**.
+Static methods are able to ``return`` a **value** or print directly into the console, but they do not create anything **new**.
 Methods that create new instances of objects are called **instance methods**, we will learn about them soon.

 What is a Method?